abhayhegde/pyquirk/README.md

 ## Future improvements
 - Adding more complex examples.
 - Parsing from URL.
-- Multiple targets for same control.
+- Multiple targets for same control does not work properly now.
+Will be fixed.